 Nearly half of Canada’s 35 million inhabitants dwell in the three major cities, Toronto, Montreal, and Vancouver, which have emerged as the most popular study abroad destinations in the country.
 But, whether you like the fast-paced city life or the more laid-back atmosphere of smaller communities near nature, there are plenty of Canadian study places to choose from!
 No matter where you study, you’ll enjoy immersing yourself in Canadian culture.
 Despite its harsh terrain, Canada is a well-developed country with excellent economic and human development rankings.
 Not surprisingly, Canada has been named as one of the best places to study abroad for the past two years in a row.

-The Canada education system is proud of its ability to be a world leader in research while staying accessible and varied.
-Canadian degree programmes may appear more flexible when compared to other higher education systems.
+The Canadian education system is proud of its ability to be a world leader in research while staying accessible and varied.
+Canadian degree programs may appear more flexible when compared to other higher education systems.
 Students have some say over the classes they take, regardless of the degree they seek.
 As a result, depending on the discipline, Canadian students have greater flexibility over their workload and what courses they will study.
 Furthermore, students can pick from over 200 colleges and universities to pursue a bachelor’s, master’s, or doctoral degree.
 A bachelor’s degree typically takes 3-4 years to complete, but a master’s degree can be finished in 1-2 years.
 The time it takes to earn a doctoral degree varies greatly, but it can take anywhere from four to six years on average.
-It’s also worth noting that tuition expenses are the responsibility of all students, whether Canadian and international.
+It’s also worth noting that tuition expenses are the responsibility of all students, whether Canadian or international.

 Study Levels in Canada Education System